pnp/cli-microsoft365/docs/docs/user-guide/using-cli-context.md

 ## How does it work

-When a command is executed CLI will first check for the `.m365rc.json` file in the working directory.
+When a command is executed, the CLI will first check for the `.m365rc.json` file in the working directory.
 If present, the CLI will check if any of the options defined in it may be used for the currently executed command.
 If that's the case the CLI will execute this command with the option and its value taken from the context.

 When an option is available in the context and also used in the command itself, the value defined in the command will take precedence.